-top screws (BioHorizons).
-The provisonals had allowed the vertical dimension to be maintained throughout treatment and the use of sectioned provisonals allowed a bite registration to be accomplished at this impressioning appointment.
-A small section of provisional was left in the mouth on the upper and lower right side to take a bite registration, then the rest of the provisional was placed and the initial temporaries were removed and a second bite was taken.
-This allows the laboratory team to cross-mount the casts.
+A six-month healing period took place prior to full mouth impressions.
+The 19 implants were impressioned using the 3inOne abutment with ball-top screws.
+The provisionals had allowed the vertical dimension to be maintained throughout treatment and the use of sectioned provisionals allowed a bite registration to be accomplished at this impressioning appointment.
+A small section of provisional was left in the mouth on the upper and lower right side to take a bite registration.
+Then the rest of the provisional was placed and the initial temporaries were removed and a second bite was taken.
+This allowed the laboratory team to cross-mount the casts.

-Delivery of the custom cast abutments was performed at the next visit (Figure 20).
+Delivery of the custom cast abutments was performed at the next visit (Fig. 20).
 Seating jigs were fabricated, and all abutments were radiographed to verify complete seating.
-Next, these were torqued to 30 Ncm, and the new maxillary and mandibular provisionals were delivered.
+Next, these were torqued to 30 N-cm, and the new maxillary and mandibular provisionals were delivered.
 After adequate healing, the connective tissue was firm and stippled.

-It should be noted that this provisional was made at a different dental laboratory and did not match the original provisional.
+It should be noted that the provisionals were made at a different dental laboratory and did not match the originals.
 As a result, the patient's VDO was open and the provisionals required extensive adjustment to bring the patient back to the point where lip seal at rest could be accomplished.
-It would have been prudent to send that provisional back for refabrication at this point, and then the case could have been completed several months earlier.
+It would have been prudent to send the provisionals back for refabrication at this point, and then the case could have been completed several months earlier.
 It only takes one miscommunication to delay a case and, since the abutments were already delivered and seating verified, these provisionals needed to be used in order to not have to remove the abutments.
-So, even though the provisionals were usable, they required extensive adjustment to bring them back to the proper vertical and cosmetic appearance that had been previously approved by the patient in the first provisionals.
+So, even though the provisionals were usable, they required extensive adjustment to bring them back to the proper vertical and cosmetic appearance that had been previously approved by the patient.

-After bisque bake try-ins, some occlusion-related issues remained that required additional try-in visits as well as equilibration by the dental laboratory team.
+After bisque bake try-ins, some occlusionrelated issues remained that required additional try-in visits as well as equilibration by the dental laboratory team.
 It is imperative that excursive interferences and protrusive contacts be evaluated prior to finalization of the porcelain to avoid lengthy intraoral adjustments/polishing at final cementation.